cloudevents/spec/cesql/spec.md

 The CESQL can be used as a [filter dialect][subscriptions-filter-dialect] to filter on the input values.

-When used as a filter predicate, the expression output value is always cast to a boolean value.
+When used as a filter predicate, the expression output value MUST be a _Boolean_.
+If the output value is not a _Boolean_ or any errors are returned, the event MUST NOT pass the filter.

 <!-- TODO -->